syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Expand-collapse.md

 ---
 layout: post
 title: Expand and Collapse | TreeView for Xamarin.Android | Syncfusion
-description: Describes about expanding and collapsing nodes of TreeView.
+description: Describes about expanding and collapsing nodes of TreeView in xamarin.android.
+It also explains about events associated with expanding and collapsing.
 platform: Xamarin.Android
 control: SfTreeView
 documentation: ug
 ---

-# Expand and Collapse
+# Expand and Collapse with Xamarin.Android TreeView (SfTreeView)

 The TreeView allows you to expand and collapse the nodes either by user interaction on the nodes or by programmatically.